 Bermuda College has established over 30 agreements with colleges and universities in Canada, the United Kingdom, the United States of America, and the Caribbean Islands/West Indies.
 The purpose of these agreements is to formalise the pathways for Bermuda College students to continue their studies abroad.
-Transfer Credit Agreements facilitate a seamless transfer to baccalaureate programmes for Bermuda College graduates.

-Students are encouraged to make an appointment with the Bermuda College Career and Counselling Centre to ensure that they meet the requirements for transfer to the partner school selected.
+Transfer Credit Agreements facilitate a seamless transfer to baccalaureate programmes for Bermuda College graduates, with completion of the bachelor's degree in just 2 years after completion of the BC Associate's degree.
+Students are encouraged to make an appointment with the Bermuda College Career & Counselling Centre to ensure that they meet the requirements for transfer to the partner school selected.
 Visit the Bermuda College website to view the list of schools and to determine whether the proposed course of study is covered by the existing agreements.
-You can find this information at: www.college.bm/pathways
+Information can be found at: www.college.bm/pathways